The great debate: Hardtail vs. Full Suspension

 With the lack of a rear shock, a hardtail gets its name from a rigid rear end.
 Like their full-suspension counterparts, hardtails are for off-road use and are typically cheaper and lighter than dual suspension bikes.
 But while a full-suspension bike may offer increased comfort and control while riding, a hardtail bike should not be overlooked.

 Where does a hardtail mountain bike excel?

 Hardtail bikes tend to excel on slower, tighter trails and where the dirt offers more traction.
 On less technical terrain, hardtails often provide a more direct, involving ride.
 The rigid back end offers superb power transfer to the rear wheel when climbing and sprinting.

 Hardtail bikes enable riders to feel more connection with the trail.
 The extra responsiveness and feedback from the bike allow riders to pump through undulating terrain and generate speed with maximum efficiency.
 Many also argue that they make a better rider too.
 Without the forgiving handling associated with full-suspension bikes, riders must anticipate the reaction to sudden shifts in direction and take better lines into corners.

 One other key consideration, taken very seriously by those competing at the highest level in XC, is the weight savings which a hardtail offers.
 On average full suspension models are 1.5kg heavier, and this can make all the difference when trying to save seconds on the ascents.

 Budget is also usually a factor when considering your next bike.
-If equipped with similar component ranges, hardtails are usually cheaper than a full suspension option by about £800-£1,500.
+If equipped with similar component ranges, hardtails are usually cheaper than a full suspension option.
 Additionally, hardtails require less maintenance as riders only have to set up the front suspension and less moving components on the frameset itself.

 What is a full-suspension mountain bike?